luzh/nvscope/README.md

 Description.

 ## Setup
-The compiler part depends on LLVM 7.0.1.
+The compiler part requires LLVM 7.0.1.
 Refer to `scripts/build-llvm.sh` to build a customized version.
-Or acquire its pre-built binary can be acquired as follows.
+Or acquire its pre-built binary as follows.
 Place folder `llvm` or create a symbolic link in the project's root directory.

 ```bash
 mkdir -p llvm